This Spain packing list will provide all the knowledge you need to make sure your trip starts off on the right foot!

 Chances are, if you’re wondering what to pack for Spain, swimwear is not one of those items!

 A lot of people travel to Spain for one reason.
 To go to the beach.

 If you’re English and you’re reading this, I’m sure you’ll be nodding your head vigorously in agreement with this!

-The beaches in Spain are on a different level to the ones in England.
+The beaches in Spain are on a different level from the ones in England.
 With that in mind, make sure you pack 2 or 3 pieces of swimwear to enjoy the Spanish sun!

-Ladies, if you’re reading this, I’m going to cut to the chase.
-I have no idea about bikinis or fashion trends.
+Ladies, if you’re reading this, I will cut to the chase.
+I have no idea about bikinis or bathing suits.

 Here is a link to Amazon that looks top banana to my highly untrained eye.
 Go easy on me!

 Spain may be a hot country, but there are times when it can get a little chilly, especially in the northern regions.

 You’re going to want to pack a pair of trousers, just in case the weather takes a turn for worse.